Outsourcing your organization's commercial cleaning services will significantly reduce labor costs while improving operational efficiency.

 - 8% were dissatisfied with the time required to complete maintenance requests.

-- 7% were not satisfied with the OSHA, health, safety, and indoor air quality of their building/service, and;
+- 7% were not happy with the health, safety, and indoor air quality of their building/service, and;

 - 14% were dissatisfied with the overall facilities maintenance service they received.